ThirumaranAsokan/Learning/README.md

 **Notes : I am doing side by side so don't worry. if any mistake comes we'll face together.**
 # Setup
-Go start search windows feature turn off/on then check these three which has tick mark 1.Hyper V
+Go start search windows feature turn off/on then check these three which has tick mark
+1. Hyper V
-2.Windows subsystem for linux
+2. Windows subsystem for linux
-3.Virtual Machine platform
+3. Virtual Machine platform
 [**Note i had only Windows subsytem for linux**] need all three .
 I am gonna install wsl how ?